Research Experience for Undergraduates 2018

-  Review of applications will begin in the second week of March.
-We will aim to finalize the list of offers by April 6.
+Review of applications will begin after the deadline date.
+We will aim to finalize the list of offers by March 8.
 Offers will be sent by email.
 If you receive an offer from us, we expect to receive a response from you regarding acceptance within a week.
 If any spots open up, we may be able to offer a position to those on a wait-list.
-We hope to complete the entire process by April 15.
+We hope to complete the entire process by late March.
 In the space below, we will provide any updates that may become available.

 * When will the REU project begin and end?